-There are many businesses which rely on the transfer of personal data across borders.
+There are many businesses and organisations which rely on the transfer of personal data across borders.

 Indications of Business Preparedness

 In August 2020, the Department for the Economy commissioned an online questionnaire of NI businesses to assess business preparedness for the end of transition period and a scenario where a positive adequacy decision has not been achieved.